How to Replace a Skylight Dome

 - Wind – as hailstorm happens wind speed and direction can vary.
 Changes in wind direction and wind speed will affect the location and impact of the damage.

 - Size and density - The size of the hailstones can affect the degree of damage, if any, to your property.
 With the recent hailstorm that hits Sydney the hailstones the size of tennis ball smashed into roofs.

-- Roof Materials – Roof materials absorbs hail impacts differently.
+- Roof Materials – Roof materials absorb hail impacts differently.
 For Metal Roofs it can cause dings and dents on the roof.
-For Tiled roof they are less susceptible to wind-driven damage and moderate hail impact.
+Tiled roofs are less susceptible to wind-driven damage and moderate hail impact.
 Direct hits from large hailstones will shatter individual tiles upon impact.

 - Glass – Glass generally will withstand large hail better than a Polymer material however they will still break with the larger Hailstones.
 In the last big hailstorm in Sydney (December 2018) even Skylights with Toughened Glass like the industry leading Velux Skylights were damaged by the hail.

 - Polymer (Acrylic & Polycarbonate Domes)

 Polymer Domed Skylights will withstand small to moderate sized hail however like all roofing materials they will be damaged by large hail.
 In the recent storm some Polymer Skylight Domes that were replaced were more than 35 years old which gives testament to their durability having survived more than 35 seasons of extreme Australian weather.
 The domed shape combined with the softer Polymer material gives the dome the ability to absorb most hail impacts without breaking.
 Here's an example of How to replace the Traditional Frame and Dome (TFD)